Pavith19/Invoice-Management-System/README.md

 ## [Installation]()

-Clone the repository and Locate the .py file and run it.
+Clone the repository and Locate the 'Python Source Code.py' file and run it.

 ## [Contributing]()